 As long as he lived, his small home was filled with reminders of that era — including the helmet he wore during some of the darkest days of battle.

-About these WWII combat helmets
+About these combat helmets

-The M1 helmet was a combat helmet used by the United States military during WWII and for a few decades afterwards.
-The M1C helmet was designed especially for paratroopers.
+The M1 helmet was a combat helmet used by the United States military during WWII and for a few decades afterward.

 Unlike many of today’s bicycle helmets and other sporting headgear — often made with lightweight materials such as fiberglass and polystyrene — this helmet was heavy.
 It was made out of a single piece of pressed steel, and weighed nearly three pounds.